- PhD, Geology, The University of Georgia, 2000

 Hillary Sletten, (Ph.D.
 2016) developed and applied climate/environment proxies in coralline algae.
 She was awarded a fellowship to conduct research in Panama through the Smithsonian Tropical Research Institute where she collected rhodoliths and performed controlled mesocosm experiments.
 She also analyzed geochemistry in encrusting algae from Greenland to detect glacier melt.
-I am now beginning analysis of rhodoliths from the Flower Garden Banks to better understand how such reefs form and are impacted by human activity and sea level rise.
+Sarah Olmstead, a current MS student, is beginning analysis of rhodoliths from the Flower Garden Banks to better understand how such reefs form and are impacted by human activity and sea level rise.
 We also hope to use algae geochemistry from the Aleutian Islands to measure the local radiocarbon reservoir effect, which will improve age-dating in the region.

 We work with colleagues across North and South America using mollusk geochemistry, growth, biogeography, and related techniques to study shell middens.
 Our goals are often to assess past human subsistence strategies, season of occupation and resource use, site formation processes, and other questions relating to archaeology.

 Selected publications of the past 10 years.
-Highlighted text links to complete articles through institutional repositories. * Denotes student author.
+Highlighted text links to complete articles through institutional repositories or open access journals. * Denotes student author.

 - Reitz, E. J., Hadden, C. S., Waselkov, G. A., and Andrus C. F. T., 2021 Woodland-period fisheries on the north-central coast of the Gulf of Mexico.
 Southeastern Archaeology.
 10.1080/0734578X.2021.1922214.